 Safari is opened with the Siri command "open Safari" or by locating the app and double tapping.
 If you are using another app, Mail for example, and come across an item that VoiceOver describes as a link, then this contains the address of a web page.
 Double tapping will open Safari automatically at that web page.

-Now you can enter the web address using the keyboard, handwriting or Braille Screen Input.
+Now you can enter the web address using the keyboard, dictation, handwriting or Braille Screen Input.
 Once the web address is entered, feel near bottom right of the screen for the Go key on the keyboard and double tap.

 Safari should now be displaying the web page you selected.